octa-acostamonti/Assesment-of-CO2-Emissions-In-Private-Transport-Service/README.md

 The criteria used to assess the viability of investment in electric cars in the taxi industry will be:
 * Return on investment in New York-
-* Payback period in New York.
+* Return on investment period in New York.
 * Environmental benefits in New York.

 #### Product maintenance and upgrades: